How To Build A Prototype For Your SaaS Product [Q&A with George Krasadakis]

 Meet George Krasadakis

-George is a Product, Innovation & Technology Director and Advisor and his experience is just impressive:
+George is a Product, Innovation, and technology Director and Advisor and his experience is just impressive:

 - 20+ patents on data-driven systems and Artificial Intelligence concepts